jimwatt/P4-advancedlanelines/writeup.md

 * **Camera Calibration** : Correct the images for camera distortion.
 * **Perspective Warping** : Apply perspective warping to obtain a "bird's-eye" view of the road ahead.
-* **Image Cropping** : Crop the image to the region of interest.
 * **Pixel Thresholding** : Use color and gradient thresholding to detect pixels corresponding to lane line markings.
-* **Peak Finding** : Use simple windowing to determine location of the left and right lane lines at multiple locations in the road ahead.
+* **Peak Finding** : Use simple windowing to determine locations of the left and right lane lines at multiple locations in the road ahead.
 * **Curve Fitting** : Fit the left and right lane line locations with a quadratic polynomial.
-* **Lane Geometry** : From the polynomial fit, determine the radius of curvature of each lane line, and the offset from center of the car in the lane.
+* **Lane Geometry** : From the polynomial fit, determine the radius of curvature of each lane line, and the vehicle offset from the center of the lane.
 * **Lane Annotation** : Map the fitted lane lines to the original image and annotate the image.

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points